 This is an estate grown organic fair trade Robusta, from high in the mountains in Tanzania.
 Organic robusta is very hard to find, but it is important.
 Most robusta is grown at low altitude (that's the whole point of why they developed it), and there are so many pests there that they have to spray it heavily with pesticides and weed killer.
-Just last month Nestle got bad publicity because their coffee was nearly above the legal limit of Roundup Weedkiller in their coffee.
+At one point Nestle got bad publicity because their coffee was nearly above the legal limit of Roundup Weedkiller in their coffee.

 These beans have not been sorted by size, so there are some peaberries and are mostly smaller beans.
 It's really not that big of a deal.
 You generally take robusta to a darker roast anyway, so it's all going to get dark.